Skip To Content

 • Exclusivity groups—Prevent multiple line, polygon, or streaming point buttons from capturing data at the same time by placing them in a group.
 Only one button in a group can be active at any one time.

-• Project user input—Manage project user inputs.
-Arrange the display order of the project user inputs in the project; create, edit, or delete a project user input; and visualize assigned buttons for a selected project user input.
-You can also create a project user input on a button's Data tab.
+• Project user input—Create and manage project user input variables.
+Create project user inputs, arrange the display order of the project user inputs in the project, edit or delete a project user input, and visualize assigned buttons for a selected project user input.
+Project user inputs can also be created on a button's Data tab.

 • Webhooks—Configure webhooks used in the project and specify the name, target feature layer, webhook URL, and information to be included in the payload.
 You can add multiple webhooks in a project and set the status to be on or off for each of them.